ebrugulec/business-meeting-phrases/README.md

 - Let's end the meeting here and get started on implementing our plans.
 - Let's close the meeting and move forward with our plans.
 - Thank you all for coming.
 Let's end the meeting here and follow up on any remaining tasks.

-Moving Forward
-Use these phrases to transition to the main focus of your meeting.

-So, if there is nothing else we need to discuss, let's move on to today's agenda.
-Shall we get down to business?
-Is there any other business?
-If there are no further developments, I'd like to move on to today's topic.

-Once again, I'd like to thank you all for coming.
-Now, shall we get down to business?